abhinav/git-spice/doc/includes/cli-reference.md

 For new Change Requests, a prompt will allow filling metadata.
 Use the --title and --body flags to skip the prompt, or the --fill flag to use the commit message to fill them in.
-The --draft flag marks the pull request as a draft.
+The --draft flag marks the change request as a draft.
 For updating Change Requests,
 use --draft/--no-draft to change its draft status.
 Without the flag, the draft status is not changed.